SH16 Causeway Upgrade Project

 The Causeway Upgrade Project connects with the St Lukes Upgrade, Waterview Connection and Te Atatu Interchange Improvement projects, which will link the Southwestern (SH20) and Northwestern (SH16) motorways and provide greater capacity for this alternative route around the city.

-The project also runs through the Motu Manawa Pollen Island Marine Reserve and there are measures in place to ensure that all project works have minimal impact on the reserve and surrounding environment.
+The project also ran through the Motu Manawa Pollen Island Marine Reserve and there were measures in place to ensure that all project works had minimal impact on the reserve and surrounding environment.

-The Causeway Alliance is raising the motorway 1.5 metres to prevent flooding, and widening it to provide additional capacity in both directions.
+The Causeway Alliance raised the motorway 1.5 metres to prevent flooding, and widened it to provide additional capacity in both directions.

-The cycleway alongside the motorway is also being raised, widened and upgraded.
+The cycleway alongside the motorway was also raised, widened and upgraded.

-The design incorporates a cost effective solution of wick drains, preloading and the use of lightweight pumice sand to mitigate both total and differential settlement risk.
+The design incorporated a cost effective solution of wick drains, preloading and the use of lightweight pumice sand to mitigate both total and differential settlement risk.

-By optimising the final embankment width and adopting an asymmetric widening option, the Causeway Alliance is significantly reducing the overall footprint of the project.
+By optimising the final embankment width and adopting an asymmetric widening option, the Causeway Alliance significantly reduced the overall footprint of the project.

-The work is being completed in stages so that disruption to the community, the environment and to traffic is kept to a minimum.
+The work was completed in stages so that disruption to the community, the environment and to traffic was kept to a minimum.

-The upgrade is on target to be completed before the Waterview Tunnels open in early 2017.
+The upgrade was completed in December 2016, before the Waterview Tunnels open in early 2017.

 The Causeway Alliance has provided value for money with innovative solutions for ground improvements.